PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 # **2.10 Integration of Jetpack Compose**
 - Currently the app is using XML layouts that can lead to overhead in terms of memory usage and application performance, as they need to be inflated at runtime, which can slow down the application.Even the errors are manifested at runtime making it cumbersome to track down the root cause
-- With jetpack compose we can have a  a more modular approach to UI development, which makes the code easier to maintain as it will allow us to break down UI into smaller, reusable components that can be tested and maintained independently.
+- With jetpack compose we can have a more modular approach to UI development, which makes the code easier to maintain as it will allow us to break down the UI into smaller, reusable components that can be tested and maintained independently.
 This can help reduce code complexity and improve code readability, making it easier to make changes to the UI without affecting the rest of the codebase
 - We will also be migrating our project to MVVM and compose integrates well with **ViewModel** and **Live Data** which will make our app robust and scalable.
 Furthermore, we are also adding navigation graphs in our project and compose provides its own version of the Navigation component called **Navigation Compose** that allows to navigate between composables and screens.This can be implemented at a basic level and scaled further
-- Since we are aiming for a basic integration of jetpack we can start off with **LoginActivity** followed by **RegistrationFragment** .This should then be followed by those activties/fragments that handles lesser data such as **About Us** page in the settings
+- Since we are aiming for a basic integration of jetpack we can start off with **LoginActivity** followed by **RegistrationFragment** .This should then be followed by those activities/fragments that handles lesser data such as **About Us** page in the settings
 - We need to add dependency in <font color="red">build.gradle</font> to start using jetpack compose
 ```js
 implementation("androidx.activity:activity-compose:1.3.0-alpha07")